-Figure 18.
-The magnetic field profiles obtained for the galaxy cluster using different regularization methods.
-In Addition the results for using the Euler Potentials are shown.
+Figure 19.
+The magnetic field profiles obtained for the galaxy cluster using different time intervals for the smoothing procedure.
+In Addition the results for using the Euler Potentials and the Basic MHD implementation are shown.
 Right panel shows the same with profiles normalized in the outer part of the cluster.

+Figure 16.
+Shown is the structure function averaged in radial bins (for details see text) calculated from the observed (black line) and from the synthetic Faraday Rotation maps (colored lines).
+The different colors correspond to different resolutions (1x, 6x and 10x).
+The thick lines correspond to the mean calculated over 9 realizations of the maps, whereas the thin lines mark the RMS scatter between the different maps (see text for details).

-- The combination of many improvements in the SPH implementation, like the correction terms for the variable smoothing length (Springel & Hernquist 2002) as well as the usage of the signal velocity in the artificial viscosity (Monaghan 1997) together with its generalization to the MHD case (Price & Monaghan 2004a) improve the handling of magnetic fields in SPH significantly. - Correcting the instability by explicitly subtracting the contribution of a numerical non-zero divergence of the magnetic field to the Lorenz force from the Maxwell tensor as suggested by Børve et al. (2001) seems to perform well.
-Specifically in three dimensional setups it seem to work much better than other suggestions in the literature. - The SPH MHD implementation performs very well on simple shock tube tests as well as on planar test problems.
-We performed all test in a fully three-dimensional setup and find excellent agreement of the results obtained with the SPH MHD implementation compared to the results obtained with ATHENA in one or two dimensions.
+gether with its generalization to the MHD case (Price & Monaghan 2004a) improve the handling of magnetic fields in SPH significantly.

+• Correcting the instability by explicitly subtracting the contribution of a numerical non-zero divergence of the magnetic field to the Lorenz force from the Maxwell tensor as suggested by Børve et al. (2001) seems to perform well.
+Specifically in three dimensional setups where it seems to work much better than other suggestions in the literature.

+• The SPH-MHD implementation performs very well on simple shock tube tests as well as on planar test problems.
+We performed all tests in a fully three-dimensional setup and find excellent agreement of the results obtained with the SPH-MHD implementation compared to the results obtained with ATHENA in one or two dimensions. • With a convergence study we demonstrate that the SPH-MHD results when increasing the resolution are converging to the true solution, especially in the sharp features.
+However, in some regions it seems that small but systematic differences converge only very slowly to the correct solution.

+r [R{vir}]

-- With a convergence study we demonstrate that the SPH MHD results when increasing the resolution are converging to the true solution, especially in the sharp features.
-However, in some regions it seems that small but systematic differences converge only very slowly to the correct solution, which most likely is related to biases in the underlying density estimation. - ullet Regularization schemes help to further suppresses noise and $\operatorname{div}(\vec{B})$ errors in the test simulations, however one has to carefully select the numerical parameters to avoid too strong smoothing of sharp features.
-Performing a full set of individual shock tube tests allows one to tune the numerical schemes and to determine optimal values. - The SPH MHD implementation allows us to perform challenging cosmological simulations, covering a large dynamical range in length-scales.
-For galaxy clusters the shape of the predicted magnetic profiles is, (with the exception of the central part of clusters) converged in resolution and in good agreement with previous studies.
+• Regularization schemes help to further suppresses noise and $\operatorname{div}(\vec{B})$ errors in the test simulations, however one has to carefully select the numerical parameters to avoid too strong smoothing of sharp features.
+Performing a full set of individual shock tube tests allows one to tune the numerical schemes and to determine optimal values.
+However they reflect an optimal choice for problems where the local timescales are mostly similar to the global timescale of the problem.
+For cosmological simulations it turns out that regularization by artificial dissipation leads to questionable results, whereas the regularization by smoothing the magnetic field (which is applied on global timescales) produces reasonable results.

+• The SPH-MHD implementation allows us to perform challenging cosmological simulations, covering a large dynamical range in length-scales.
+For galaxy clusters, only the shape of the predicted magnetic profiles is, (with the exception of the central part of clusters) converged in resolution and in good agreement with previous studies.
 Also the structures obtained in synthetic Faraday Rotation maps are in good agreement with previous findings and compare well with observations.

 The results obtained with artificial dissipation in cosmological simulations indicate that physical dissipation could play a crucial role in determining the exact shape of the predicted, magnetic field profiles in galaxy clusters.
-Future work, especially when including more physical processes at work in galaxy cluster - as can be done easily with our SPH MHD implementation - will reveal an interesting interplay between dynamics of the cluster atmosphere and amplification of magnetic fields.
+Future work, especially when including more physical processes at work in galaxy cluster - as can be done easily with our SPH-MHD implementation - will reveal an interesting interplay between dynamics of the cluster atmosphere and amplification of magnetic fields.
 Thus having the potential to shed light on many, currently unknown aspects of cluster magnetic fields, their structure and their evolution.